-VI.
-Summary and Conclusions
+V. Summary and Conclusions

 As mentioned in the introduction, the objectives of the present project were very clear and focused on site survey and inventory and education.
 The present work at the HPO is focusing on surveys of all the atolls within the Republic in order to produce a complete site inventory and National Register.
-Unfortunately, given the limitations of a reconnaissance survey it must be remembered that only visible historic and traditional sites were recorded.
-A more intensive survey and possibly limited test excavations are still required.
+Unfortunately, given the history of settlement on Kili Island it is not a surprise that only one historic site was identified.
+However, that site has a history behind it and it should still be preserved.